adharshchottu/upsc-notes/content/blog/our-constitution-notes-a.md

 ### Right to education

-**Article 21A** added as a new article by the constitution(86th Amendment) Act 2022 provides for free and compulsory education for all children between the age of 6 to 14 years.
+**Article 21A** added as a new article by the Constitution (86th Amendment) Act 2022 provides for free and compulsory education for all children between the age of 6 to 14 years.

 ### Protection against arrest and detention